Phra Sipthat (10 Buddhas) • Lang Yant • Nur Din

 Overview of Phra Sipthat Amulet

-The Phra Sipthat (10 Buddhas) Lang Yant is a unique and highly sacred amulet crafted in BE 2517 under the supervision of the legendary monk, Luang Phor Ngern of Wat Don Yai Hom.
-The amulet is named "Sipthat," meaning "10 Buddhas," which reflects its symbolic representation of ten different Buddhas, believed to encompass the complete blessings of the Buddha's teachings.
+The Phra Sipthat (10 Buddhas) Lang Yant is described as a unique and sacred amulet crafted in BE 2517 under the supervision of Luang Phor Ngern of Wat Don Yai Hom.
+The name “Sipthat” is presented as “10 Buddhas,” symbolising a complete field of blessings associated with the Buddha’s teachings.

 Purpose and Significance

-The Phra Sipthat (10 Buddhas) was issued to Wat Tha Sadet in Kanchanaburi Province with the intention of raising funds for temple restoration and community development projects.
-Additionally, the amulet was designed to offer devotees powerful blessings, including:
+The Phra Sipthat (10 Buddhas) is described as issued to Wat Tha Sadet in Kanchanaburi with the intention of supporting temple works, restoration, and community development — and to provide devotees with blessings commonly framed as:

-- Protection: Shields the wearer from harm, danger, and misfortune.
+- Protection: shielding from harm, danger, and misfortune

 Sacred Materials Used

-- Sacred Earth (Nur Din): Collected from holy sites and places of spiritual significance, symbolizing connection to the earth and stability.
+- Sacred Earth (Nur Din): collected from meaningful places to represent stability and connection to the land

-- Sacred Powders: Mixed with herbal essences and relics to amplify the amulet's metaphysical properties.
+- Sacred Powders: blended with herbal essences and relic-linked powders (as described) to amplify spiritual intent

 Crafting Process

-- Molding: The sacred earth and powders were shaped into amulets, with detailed designs of ten Buddhas on the front.
+- Molding: sacred earth and powders shaped into the amulet form with “ten Buddhas” imagery on the face

-- Engraving Yant: The reverse side was inscribed with Lang Yant, sacred geometric designs and mantras, believed to enhance the amulet's protective and empowering qualities.
+- Engraving Yant: reverse inscribed with Lang Yant, sacred geometry and mantras to strengthen protective intent

-- Blessing Ceremony: The amulets were blessed during an elaborate consecration ceremony at Wat Don Yai Hom, led by Luang Phor Ngern and other revered monks.
+- Blessing Ceremony: consecrated at Wat Don Yai Hom under Luang Phor Ngern with other monks (as described)

 The Consecration Ceremony

-- Chanting and Meditation: Pali scriptures and mantras were recited to invoke blessings from the Triple Gem (Buddha, Dhamma, Sangha).
+- Chanting and meditation: Pali recitations and mantras invoking the Triple Gem (Buddha, Dhamma, Sangha)

 Role of Luang Phor Ngern